7 self-improvement Lessons no one ever taught you

 • typical GWCs don't (want to) know this or what it means to them and their kids until they accumulate stress and hit bottom - usually in mid-life; and...

 I began broadcasting what I've learned about solving stepfamily problems on the Web in 1999.
 Since then, my nonprofit, ad-free Web site has evolved in structure and content.
-In May of 2009, I began enlarging the site's scope to all families, and shifting the format to a free 8-module self-improvement course. to help offset the toxic unawareness above.
+In May of 2009, I began enlarging the site's scope to all families, and shifting the format to a free 7-Part self-improvement course. to help offset the toxic unawareness above.

 If you don't need to know my background in stepfamilies, go here.